 It was now dark and we relaxed in bed with some beer.
 After a silence she said, “I like your music.
 What is it?”

 “Turkish gypsy music.
-The music before that was Egyptian.
+Before that it was Egyptian.
 You know, I have to tell you something.
 I sleep with a lot of women.”

 “I don’t care.”

-The next day my phone rang and it was Jingfang.
+The next day my phone rang.
 “Can you talk now?”

 “Yeah, what’s up?”